Dickinson-COMP-491-492/website/docs/07-gitActivity.md

       a web browser.

-Check that your feature branch and changes have been pushed to your origin by looking at the `github-issues-activity` repository in your GitHub account.
+Check that your feature branch and changes have been pushed to your origin by looking at the `github-issues-sec1/sec2` repository in your GitHub account.
 You should verify several things:

 * There is a message near the top indicating that `round1fix` was